MotoAcidic/Shroud/README.md

-# Shroud
+# Fiveg
-Shroud Protocol (SHROUD) is a new state of the art privacy coin that uses Sigma and Dandelion++ Protocol along with TOR.
+Fiveg Protocol (FIVEG) is a new state of the art privacy coin that uses Sigma and Dandelion++ Protocol along with TOR.